Make this crisp picked watermelon rind recipe if you've ever wondered what to do with leftover watermelon rinds.

 - 1/4 to 1/2 habanero pepper, seeded and sliced into thin strips

-- In a large pot over high heat, bring water and pickling salt to a boil.
+- In a large saucepan over high heat, bring water and pickling salt to a boil.
 Add watermelon rind and boil for 5 minutes until tender.

 - Strain in a colander.
 Keep watermelon rind pieces in the colander so any remaining saltwater will drain off.

 - In a medium saucepan, combine sugar, rice vinegar, black peppercorns, cloves, pickling spice, sliced ginger, and star anise.
 Bring to a boil over medium-high heat.
-Stir until sugar dissolves.
+Stir with a slotted spoon until sugar dissolves.
 Simmer for 15 minutes, until slightly reduced.

 - After the liquid has cooled, screw on the lids and refrigerate.
 Pickles can be kept in the refrigerator for up to 2 weeks.

 As an Amazon Associate Affiliate and member of other affiliate programs, I earn from qualifying purchases.

 Amount Per Serving: Calories: 67Total Fat: 0gSaturated Fat: 0gTrans Fat: 0gUnsaturated Fat: 0gCholesterol: 0mgSodium: 79mgCarbohydrates: 17gFiber: 0gSugar: 16gProtein: 0g